| Non-Rationalised NCERT Books Solution | ||||||

 The probability that a randomly selected student has blood group AB.

-Let E be the event that a student chosen at random has blood group AB.
+Let E be the event that a student has blood group AB.

-From the frequency distribution table, the number of students with blood group AB is 3.
+From the table, the number of students with blood group AB is 3.

 $P(E) = \frac{\text{Number of students with blood group AB}}{\text{Total number of students}}$